alistairrutherford/stringstack/README.md

 ## Recording a loop

 1. **Arm** a track (●).
-The first time, this configures the mic input and may prompt for permission.
+Only one track is armed at a time.
+The first arm configures the mic input and may prompt for permission.
 2. **Select** the cell you want to record into (click it).
+The record button lights up once the selected track is armed.
-3. Press **`R`** (or the record button).
-Recording targets the selected cell; if nothing suitable is selected it falls back to the armed track's first empty slot.
+3. Press the **record button** (or **`R`**).
+Recording only ever starts from the record button — clicking a cell just selects it, it never starts recording.
+It records into the selected cell (or the armed track's first empty slot if no cell on that track is selected).
 4. After the **count-in**, play your part.
 With a fixed **REC BARS** length it stops automatically and starts looping; otherwise press **Stop** (or click the recording cell) to finish.

+During the count-in the position readout shows a plain bar countdown (e.g. `2` then `1`).
 Takes are trimmed to whole bars and aligned to the beat, so loops line up even if your timing isn't exact.
 If you stop early, a fixed-length clip is still created at the chosen length (silence-padded).

 Recording into an occupied cell uses that track's **o / r** mode (overdub or replace). *Tip: for a clean overdub, monitor on headphones so the existing loop doesn't bleed back into the mic.*